stratapp-ai/stratapp-ai.github.io/_blog/we-have-apps-for-revenue-finance-and-people-what-about-actually-running-the-company.md

 \#stratapp is that app, making life way easier for business owners/CEOs and everyone else.

-## it's as easy as this
+## a natural flow, as easy as this

 You open your _workspace_ inside #stratapp.

 You see a _task_ due Thursday that says "**_select workshop venue_**".

-You're busy and you can't remember where that _task_ came from, so you click and see all of the collaboration taking place on that _task_.
+You're busy and you can't remember where that _task_ came from, so you click and see all collaboration taking place on that _task_.
 Nothing fancy right?
 Sounds like a task app.
 Nope, read on.

 You see the source of the _task_ is a _meeting_.